-Bring the EHC to your school!
-The EHC offers a variety of outreach programs in both science and social studies.
-These outreach programs provide students with high quality, high interest instruction and provide teachers with the convenience of a field study in their own classroom.
+The Gwinnett Environmental and Heritage Center offers a variety of outreach programs in both science and social studies.
+These outreach programs provide students with high quality, high interest instruction and provide the teachers with the convenience of a field study in their own classroom.

 The Land Down Under

 The soil below is teeming with life and with critters that do a very dirty and important job – Decomposition!
-Let the Environmental and Heritage Center share information about some of its favorite decomposers and show how they do their part in making rich, fertile soil.
-We’re getting our hands “dirty” in this program and can’t wait for you to join us!
+Let the Gwinnett Environmental and Heritage Center share information about some of its favorite decomposers and show how they do their part in making rich, fertile soil.
+We’re getting “dirty” in this program and can’t wait for you to join us!

-What Is Weather?
+What is Weather?

 Water: A Precious Natural Resource